 A factoring broker can develop a personal relationship with their client and provide personalized service, even to large companies.
 Invoice factoring brokers are industry experts who can answer factoring-related questions and provide quality consultations to any client.
 Broker networks, bank lending restrictions, and financial reasoning behind invoice factoring have led to an industry boom for invoice brokering.
 These flexible individuals can typically work from anywhere, making them extremely convenient to hire.

-Hiring a successful factoring broker to facilitate your accounts receivable invoices is an efficient choice for many small businesses, large or small.
-When you enlist a factoring broker, you can benefit from their knowledge, experience, and network of contacts.
-You’ll also save yourself weeks of time conducting research, as the broker will do this for you.
+Hiring an experienced factoring broker with a history of success to facilitate your accounts receivable is a wise choice for a number of small businesses, whether they are fully established or just starting out.
+When you enlist the help of a factoring broker, you are benefiting not only from their services but also from their knowledge, experience, and network of contacts.
+You’ll also save yourself weeks of time that would have been spent conducting research to find the right invoice factoring company because the broker will do this for you.

 Why Brokers Like to Send Their Deals to a Factoring Company like Charter Capital:

 - The broker’s involvement can be as much or as little as they like.

 - If you are a bank, we can help you maintain the depository relationship with your business customers.

 - If we can’t fund your deal, we help find alternative business financing options.

 - Every deal is handled quickly and professionally by factoring industry experts.

 - You always work with decision-makers.